Deploying files

 Moving Files Around

-synchronize module performs Linux rsync-like tasks, ensuring that a file from the control host is synchronized to a file with that name on the managed host.
+synchronize module Performs Linux rsync-like tasks.
+Ensures that a file from the control host is synchronized to a file with that name on the managed host.

 copy module always creates a new file, whereas the synchronize module updates a current existing file.